emnom/Hookshot/README.md

 # Hookshot
-This is a game working on focusing on hookshots /n Currently I'm working on making it actually do hookshots
+This is a game working on focusing on hookshots

+Currently I'm working on making it actually *do* hookshots